 Getting ready to plan a cook out or a picnic?
 Here are more recipes you can serve with potato salad:

-- Amish Macaroni Salad – Every picnic I’ve been to always has both macaroni and potato salad.
-Keep with the Amish theme and make this pasta salad.
+- Caesar Pasta Salad – Every picnic I’ve been to always has both macaroni and potato salad.
+This macaroni salad is made with homemade Caesar dressing

 - The Pittsburger – Usually when there’s pasta salad, there’s also burgers.
 This hamburger with fries and coleslaw is a Pittsburgh staple.